One of my most beloved breeds is the beautiful chestnut bantam known as the Nankin.

-The Nankin Bantam played a direct role in the creation of the Sebright bantam breed along with other well-known bantams.
+The Nankin Bantam played a direct role in the creation of the Sebright bantam breed, the Game bantam along with other well-known bantams.

 The saving grace for the Nankin breed during hen-fever was how well the broody hens hatched eggs for different breeds and species, they are superior at the job.

-The Nankin hens are known for being beautiful brooders and mothers, they are very devoted to their eggs and young.
+The Nankin hens are known for being wonderful brooders and mothers, they are very devoted to their eggs and young.

-The breeder I purchased my very first Nankins from, said that the birds were used on ship voyages.
-This was because of their small size, ease of handling, and gentle nature; it was stated that the little hens would climb between crates and barrels to lay eggs and was never bothered by living at sea in confinement.
+The breeder I purchased my very first Nankins from, stated that the birds were used on ship voyages.
+This was because of their small size, ease of handling, and gentle nature; it was stated that the little hens would climb between crates and barrels to lay eggs and were never bothered by living at sea in confinement.

 These lovable bantams can handle confinement very well but can also be free ranged, yet they do not wander far and stay in tightly knitted family flocks, which is believed to be a defense mechanism.
 Nankins are not flighty like most bantams of this type, they are very calm and gentle.
 Even the roosters are known for being gentle and mild, but will quickly run to the aid of a hen crying out in distress.